Sahil Babayev

-Early life
+Early life and education

-Born in 1980 in Baku, Sahil Babayev graduated with honors from Baku State University, Faculty of International Law and International Relations with a bachelor's degree in 2000 and a master's degree in 2002.
-In 2010, he obtained a PhD in Law.
+Born in Baku in 1980, Sahil Babayev graduated with honours from the Faculty of International Law and International Relations of Baku State University, receiving a bachelor's degree in 2000 and a master's degree in 2002.
+In 2010, he obtained a PhD degree in law.
 He is fluent in English, Russian, and Turkish, and has a good command of French.

 Sahil Babayev is a member of the New Azerbaijan Party.